ustitc/ustitc.github.io/content/blog/2022-in-review.md

 **System Design Interview – An insider's guide**

-Helped me to systematize my knowledge and prepare for the interviews.
+It helped me systematize my knowledge and prepare for interviews.